Is Legal Separation A Good Option For You?

 A legal separation is a formal separation of spouses recognized by the court.
-Under Missouri law, couples are not only allowed but encouraged to legally separate before filing for divorce.
+Couples are not only allowed but also encouraged to legally separate before filing for divorce.
 Legal separations are designed to give couples an opportunity to gain perspective on their problems and encourage efforts to resolve their differences.

 How Does Legal Separation Impact Divorce?